priyanshus/bookstore/README.md

 In order to replicate the microservice usecase, the bookstore talks to price service to fetch the price of a book.
 Its REST API based communication.

 ### How to run tests
-`gradle test` runs all the tests.
-Make sure the host system is having docker installed to run the component tests.
+`gradle test` runs all the unit tests.

+`gradle integrationTest` runs integration tests.

+`gradle componentTest` runs integration tests.

 # Test Pyramid